55 Participants Needed

 The trial protocol does not specify if you need to stop taking your current medications.
 However, if you are on antiepileptic medications or corticosteroids, you must have a stable dose for at least two weeks before starting the study.

-What data supports the effectiveness of the Rhenium Liposome Treatment for brain cancer?
+What evidence suggests that Rhenium Liposome Treatment might be an effective treatment for brain cancer?

 Who Is on the Research Team?